PowerShell/PSScriptAnalyzer/RuleDocumentation/PlaceOpenBrace.md

 ## Description

 Open brace placement should follow a consistent style.
-It can either follow KR style (on same line) or the Allman style (not on same line).
+It can either follow K&R style (on same line) or the Allman style (not on same line).

 **Note**: This rule is not enabled by default.
 The user needs to enable it through settings.